K1DV5/docal/README.md

 The center of gravity is
 ...
 ```
-Now when the file is weaved into a .tex file:
+Now when the file is weaved into a .tex file, the above is converted into:
 ```latex
 ...
 The area moment of inertia is: